Al Mada is one of the largest private investment funds operating on the pan-African scene.

 Four specialist committees of board members, each providing the benefit of their specific experience and expertise:

 - A Strategy Committee, comprising five board members, which sets the strategy and reviews investment decisions in view of the overall objective of achieving a lasting positive impact, which underpins all Al Mada’s decisions;

 - An Audit Committee, which issues advice on the group’s accounts and financial situation prior to these being approved by the Board of Directors;

 - An Appointments and Remuneration Committee, that oversees the appointment of all company officers;

-- A CSR & Sponsorship Committee, which coordinates all CSR activities, with a particular focus on entrepreneurship and education.
+- A CSR & Sponsorship Committee, which coordinates all CSR activities, with a particular focus on art & culture, entrepreneurship and education.

 A socially responsible investor.